 How Do I Prevent Gum Disease?

 Gum disease can be prevented.
-There are several components to maintaining your periodontal, and whole mouth, health.
-Proper oral hygiene plays a crucial role.
+There are several components to maintaining your periodontal and whole mouth health.
+Proper oral hygiene plays a CRUCIAL role!
 It is important that you brush at least twice a day and floss at least once a day.
-In addition to your home care routine, it is also important that you have your teeth cleaned and examined every six months.
+In addition to your home care routine, it is also important that you have your teeth professionally cleaned and examined every six months.

 While oral hygiene is essential, there are other things that you can do to help maintain your periodontal health.
 Lifestyle habits like smoking and excessive alcohol consumption can significantly increase your risk of developing gum disease.
 It is recommended that you quit smoking, or using other tobacco products, and limit your alcohol use.
 A well-balanced diet can also help.
 This can help to ensure that your gums, and the rest of your body, get the nutrients they need to remain healthy and functional.
 Foods particularly good for oral and periodontal health include crunchy fruits and vegetables, dark, leafy greens, lean proteins, and dairy.